Lison18/unit_3/README.md

 ## Problem definition

-Verlon Taisei Sakaguchi studies in UWC Isak Japan and wants to be updated of his school progress.
-He is asking for an aplication which records his new IB grades.
-Indeed, his objectif is to get a perfect score to get into his dream university which requests a score of 40 points out of 42 in the United States.
-To achive this goal, he has to know exaclty what his average is in order to pretend to this prestigious university.
-He has been calculating his score manually with a calculator which took him a lot of time and he wasn't able to constantly see his progress.
+My client is an IB student and would like to be kept informed of his recent academic progress.
+With a severe physical disability, he takes his courses at home on his computer.
+His goal is to get a perfect score to get into his dream university, Georgetown University, which requires a score of 43 out of 45 points in the USA.
+To do this, he needs to know exactly what his grade point average will be to gain admission to this prestigious university.
+But every time a new grade is added to his ManageBac account, he has to manually calculate his score using a calculator, which takes up a lot of his time and doesn't allow him to see the subjects he needs to improve.
-Furthermore, sometimes he is feeling very demotivated because of the school academic pressure and the lack of sleep.
-So he wants to always remember the "why" he is making all this efforts.
+What's more, he sometimes feels demotivated by the stress of classes and lack of sleep, knowing that he has no one to talk to to support him in his efforts.

 ## Rationale Proposed Solution

+To meet the client's requirements, I propose the development of a tailored application utilizing Python as a cost-free, platform-independent programming language.
+Employing a Graphical User Interface (GUI) may prove beneficial for the program's usability.
+To facilitate data storage for the client, the adoption of SQLite is suggested, given its extensive usage as a reliable database.
+This choice aligns well with the intended functionality of the application, which involves displaying, storing, deleting, and adding data pertaining to the client's grades.
+The use of KivyMD will enable the coding of a GUI featuring multiple pages.
+KivyMD's user-friendly nature ensures ease of development, offering visually appealing displays and providing the necessary options as per the client's requirements.

 ### Design Statement

-To address the client's requirements, a customized application can be developed using the software tool Python as a free platforme-independant.
-It may be adequate to utilize a GUI (Graphical User Interface) to the program.
-In order for the client to be able to store its data the use of SQLite could be a good software as it is a largely used darabase.
-In addition, this makes it a good option for the proposed solution as the application will be displaying, storing and deleting and adding data regarding the grades of the client.
-By using KivyMD I will be able to code a graphical user interface with several pages.
-KivyMd is very easy to use and able the customer to see nice visuals and to get the options that he required.
+I will design an application using python and KivyMD wich will use a SQLite database to store data for the user of the application.
+The application will allow my client to record his grades in different subjects and get his average IB score while staying motivated.
+It will take approximately 2 months to complete.
+The application will be evaluated according to the following criterias:

+1. The application has to provide a login system demanding the username and password in order to login and sign up
+2. The application has to allow the user to add an delate all his grades in IB
+3. The application has to provide a function which calculates the average score of the client
+4. The application has to show a motivating quote each time the customer signs up
+5. The application has to provide a space for the client to write his positive note of the day

 ### Justificaltion of the tools

-Python is a multifunction and popular programming language with a lot of advantages:
+Python and KivyMD have a lot of advantages for the creation of the client's application:

-- Easy to learn : Python is considered to be one of the easiest programming languages to learn, meaning that we can incorporate diverse functionalities .
-- Large Community and Library Support: Python has a vast community of developers who create and share libraries, frameworks, and tools, making it easier to develop applications quickly and efficiently.
-- Can be used for various tasks such as, data analysis, machine learning, web development in this case.
-- Fixes programing errors: Python's clean syntax and readability make it easier to understand and maintain code.
+- Reability: Python's clean syntax and readability make it easier to understand and maintain code.
-- Open source: Python is free and open-source, meaning that anyone can download and use it for free, making it an accessible programming language for everyone.
+- Open Source: Python is free, making it an accessible programming language the client.

-The advantages of using KivyMD include:
-- Material design look: KivyMD provides a material design look for the user interface, which is intuitive and easy to use for user.
+- Material design look: KivyMD provides a material design look for the user interface, which is intuitive and easy to use for the client
-- Crossed platform: KivyMD works on multiple platforms, including Windows, Linux, macOS, Android, and iOS, which makes it easy to develop cross-platform applications.
+- Crossed platform: KivyMD works on multiple platforms, including Windows, Linux, macOS, Android and iOS wich makes it easy to develop cross-platform applications.
-- Easy to Use: KivyMD is easy to use and implement, making it a great option for developers who want to create attractive and functional user interfaces quickly.
-- Customizable: KivyMD provides a wide range of customization options, including colors, themes, and styles, allowing developers to create unique and personalized user interfaces.
-- Large community and support: KivyMD has a large and active community of developers who create and share libraries and resources, making it easier to develop applications quickly and efficiently.

 Some of the advantages of using SQL include:

-- Efficient data storage: SQL provides an efficient way to retrieve data from a database, allowing users to quickly access the data they need without having to sift through large amounts of irrelevant data.
+- Efficient data storage: SQL provides an efficient way to retrieve data from a database, allowing the client to quickly access the data of his grades without having to sift through large amounts of irrelevant data.
-- Data security: SQL provides a high level of security for databases by allowing administrators to restrict access to specific users and control what data they can access.
+- Data security: SQL provides a high level of security for databases by allowing the client to restrict access to specific users and control what data they can access.
 - Scalability: SQL databases can handle large amounts of data and can be easily scaled up or down to accommodate changing needs.
-- Standardization: SQL is a standardized language, meaning that it is widely recognized and used across different platforms and systems.
 - Flexibility: SQL can be used to perform a wide range of functions, from simple data retrieval to complex data analysis.

-## Success Criteria

-1. The application has to provide a login system demanding the username and password in order to login and sign up
-2. The application has to allow the user to add an delate all his grades in IB
-3. The application has to provide a function which calculates the average score of the client
-4. The application has log out
-5. The application has to show a motivating quote each time the customer signs up
-6. The application has to provide a space for the client to write his positive note of the day

 # Criteria B: Design